frictionlessdata/hackathon-dataset-list/README.md

 # Welcome to team Dataset List!

-Our main goal is to create a website that lists all the datapackages on GitHub.
+Our main goal is to create a website that lists all the data using datapackages & tableschema on GitHub.
 We'll build the site using [Frictionless Livemark](https://livemark.frictionlessdata.io/).

 ## Goals (see [issues](https://github.com/frictionlessdata/hackathon-dataset-list/issues) for each task)
 - Create a site using Livemark
-- Query/search GitHub to find datapackages
+- Query/search GitHub to find datapackages & tableschema
 - List the results on the new website
 - Ensure that the search happens on a regular basis so the information is up to date
 - Style the website so it matches other Frictionless sites